I know it’s impossible I’ll ever meet Ryan Carson, but I’d love to.

-So I walk carefully towards her, thinking that at least this way, I could make sure nothing will happen to her if she slips.
+So I walk carefully towards her, thinking that at least this way, I can make sure nothing will happen to her if she slips.

 “W-what are you doing?” she asks nervously, inching away from me.
 I don’t answer.
-I bend down to sit next to her, mirroring her own action, dipping my own feet in the water.
+I bend down to sit next to her, mirroring her, dipping my own feet in the water.
 My hand brushes hers, and her reaction is… telling.

 “No,” she simply answers, her voice low.